andy008/url-to-outlook-OFT/README.md

-# html-to-oft
+# URL-to-oft

-Convert your HTML emails into an editable Microsoft Outlook compatible format.
+Take an HTML email design from a URL and save as an Microsoft Outlook OFT file.